Lightning-AI/pytorch-lightning/docs/source-pytorch/guides/speed.rst

 Mixed precision combines the use of both 32 and 16-bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving upto +3X speedups on modern GPUs.

-Lightning offers mixed precision training for GPUs and CPUs, as well as bfloat16 mixed precision training for TPUs.
+Lightning offers mixed precision training for GPUs and CPUs, as well as bfloat16 mixed precision training for Intel(R) CPUs, Intel(R) GPUs and TPUs.

 .. testcode::